padraigcrowley/RotoShoot/RotoShootUnityProject/Assets/FlipWebApps/BeautifulTransitions/Readme - Beautiful Transitions.txt

 	   selecting the Beautiful Transitions option in the Game Framework Integrations Window (under the editor Window Menu | Game Framework).

-NOTE: Unity 5.0 - 5.1 does not support the dropdown used in the ScreenCamera demo scene.
-The transitions work, but you will have to preview them manually.

 - - - - - - - - - -

 UPGRADE GUIDE